kubu4/yaamini-virginica/README.md

 2. Align trimmed files to a reference bisulfite genome in `bismark`
 3. Isolate differentially methylated loci (DML) and regions (DMR) from alignments in `methylKit`
 4. Characterize DML and DMR with `bedtools`
-5. Understand functions of genes with DML and DMR

 ### Project Timeline